Justin Pugh: 2013

-On July 25, 2013, the New York Giants signed Pugh to a four-year, $8.34 million contract that includes $7.96 million guaranteed and a signing bonus of $4.44 million.
+On July 25, 2013, the Giants signed Pugh to a four-year, $8.34 million contract that includes $7.96 million guaranteed and a signing bonus of $4.44 million.

 Throughout training camp, Pugh competed with incumbent starter David Diehl for the starting right tackle position.
 Head coach Tom Coughlin named Pugh the starting right tackle to begin his rookie season.

-He made his first career start and professional regular season debut in the New York Giants' season-opening 36-31 loss at the Dallas Cowboys.
+He made his first career start and professional regular season debut in the Giants' season-opening 36–31 loss at the Dallas Cowboys.
 Pugh started the first half of the season poorly, but made significant improvement in the second half of the season.
-Pugh received an overall grade of -4.9 for the first half of the season, +12.0 for the last eight games, and received an overall grade of -1.6 for the entire season.
-They also gave him a 93.4 in Pass Blocking Efficiency and +2.5 for run blocking.
 Out of 644 pass block snaps in 16 starts, Pugh allowed 43 hurries, gave up five sacks, and three hits.
+He was named to the PFWA All-Rookie Team.

 2014

 Pugh entered the 2014 season slated as the incumbent starting right tackle after the retirement of David Diehl.
-He started 14 games at right tackle and missed Weeks 12-13 after suffering a quad injury that plagued him for a part of the season.
+He started 14 games at right tackle and missed weeks 12-13 after suffering a quad injury that plagued him for a part of the season.
 This was his first season under new offensive coordinator Ben McAdoo after the departure of Kevin Gilbride.

 2015

 Pugh entered training camp as the starting left guard after the New York Giants signed free agent Marshall Newhouse and named him the starting right tackle.
 The Giants originally drafted Pugh with the intention to have him play offensive guard, but decided to keep him at right tackle.
 They also stated that Pugh was better suited for guard under Ben McAdoo's offense.
-Pugh started 14 games throughout the season and missed two games (Weeks 10/ and 12) due to a concussion.
+Pugh started 14 games throughout the season and missed two games (weeks 10/ and 12) due to a concussion.
 He received high grades, played well throughout the season, and was ranked fifth among all offensive guards in performance grades (+12.5) through the first eight games.
 By the end of the season he was ranked the ninth best offensive guard by Pro Football Focus with an overall grade of 86.7.